GEEGABYTE1/GEEGABYTE1/README.md

 studying engineering science (ece with a minor in robotics) at uoft.

-my interests currently lie in autonomous space systems and neural rehab systems.
+i write code for space systems and rockets.

 currently:
  - robotics and mission operations intern at MDA Space